 Asian Studies is designed to give you the key linguistic and cultural capital to work as a leader in the 21st“Asian Century” on the Canada-Asia interface.
 Graduates of our program have found meaningful careers in the foreign service, the Canada Border Service Agency, and other branches of government; serve in numerous different NGOs and non-profit organizations; work as translators and interpreters in a variety of contexts; and find employment in diverse educational, cultural and media institutions.

-Above all, we aim for our students to leave our program with the confidence to contribute to Canada’s evolving relationship with Asia in informed, original, and culturally appropriate ways.
+Above all, we aim for our students to leave our program with the confidence to contribute to North America’s evolving relationship with Asia in informed, original, and culturally appropriate ways.